RaidersOfTheLostApp/MoviePublic/README.md

 To run your redis server for the session store `redis-server`

+To run the search server: `yarn run startm`

 ## Deploy to Heroku

 Create a new app on Heroku